apache/incubator-liminal/docs/getting-started/iris_classification.md

 ```

 ### Pipeline flow
-Setting up the pipeline flow with the following tasks:
+Declaration of the pipeline tasks flow in your liminal YAML:
 ```YAML
 pipelines:
   - pipeline: my_datascience_pipeline